 As someone with a passion for distance events, Westfall embraces the challenges presented when preparing for a race, whether as participant or medical director.
 One challenge presented to the medical team is a given: there will be an injury or an illness.

-“I cannot remember being at a single event that did not have one or the other, or both,” he said.
+Westfall said he cannot remember being at a single event that did not have one or the other, or both.

 “Through my work in an ER/Trauma Center, I see people every day with illnesses and injuries that run the gamut,” said Westfall.
-“They share a single commonality: all these visits to the ER were unplanned.”
+“They do, however, share one common characteristic: all these ER visits were unplanned.”

 “As every runner knows,” said Westfall, “careful and thorough preparation can pay extraordinary dividends on race day.”